kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Notes/Constraints/Caveats

-A candidate device is admitted only if its `compatibilityGroups` share at least one entry with the **rolling intersection** of `compatibilityGroups` maintained across all devices already allocated on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
-Drivers that want a set of devices to be allocated at the same time must therefore include a common shared group in every device's list (see Example 4 for the `foobar` pattern).
+A candidate device is admitted only if its `compatibilityGroups` share at least one entry with all `compatibilityGroups` of already allocated devices on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
+Drivers that want a set of devices to be allocated at the same time must therefore include a common shared group in every device's list.

 ### Risks and Mitigations

 **Scheduler performance impact**
 Evaluating compatibility constraints during device selection adds work to each scheduling cycle that involves DRA devices.

 **Older schedulers ignoring devices with compatibilityGroups**